stevespages/events/README.md

 | uid           | INT FK | User ID from session var   | 37         |
 | ts_ut_st      | INT    | UT timestamp for start     | 1672531200 |
 | ts_ut_end     | INT    | UT timestamp for end       | 1672531200 |

+### uid

+This need not be used but is available for a user id in the form of an integer to be stored in.
+If session based authentication is used the a uid should be available to populate this field.
+The uid can then be used to restrict access to events to those which contain the current user's uid.

 ### If minutes not submitted